Open-Education-Polito/old-oep-fare/README.md

+# Notice
+This repository contains the prototype version of the platform.
+The new version is under development and will be published soon.

 # FARE - The Free Architecture for Remote Education
 This is the main codebase for FARE.
 FARE is an e-learning web platform which stands in between a basic search